 Streats serves popular Hong Kong, Macau, Indonesian and Asian street food.
 Indulge in a wide array of delectable options, from traditional dim sum to noodles, pasta and Asian fare.

-Suki Suki Thai Hot Pot Buffet: Halal hotpot restaurant
+Suki Suki Thai Hot Pot Buffet: Halal hotpot restaurant with free-flow desserts

 MUIS Halal-certified restaurant

-Suki Suki Thai Hot Pot Buffet, 2 Yishun Walk #01-01, Singapore 767944 and 293 Lorong 6 Toa Payoh #01-04, Singapore 319387, website
+Suki Suki Thai Hot Pot Buffet, 2 Yishun Walk #01-01, Singapore 767944 and 293 Lorong 6 Toa Payoh #01-04, Singapore 319387, www.sukisukihotpot.com.sg

 MUIS Halal-certified restaurant

-TIPO: Halal Italian restaurant
+TIPO: Halal Italian restaurant with handmade pastas

 Muslim-owned restaurant

 Need your fix of handmade pasta?
 Italian resto TIPO offers just that, along with a make-your-own-pasta option so you can craft your own plate of perfection, just the way you like it!
 They also offer delicious pizzas.
-Vegan options available.
+Vegan options are available.

-Tokyo Shokudo: Halal Japanese restaurant
+Tokyo Shokudo: Japanese restaurant with delicious tempura donburi

 MUIS Halal-certified restaurant